Saving Flower Seed

 You will want to start saving flower seed from plants that are not hybrids or cultivars Why is that?
 Not all flowers grown from seed look like the mother plant.
 The produce seeds either won’t germinate, or the resulting plants don’t have the same characteristics as their parents.

-• Choose healthy plants with no disease and excellent flowers
+- Pick healthy plants with no disease and excellent flowers.

-• To remember which plant to collect seed from, tie a ribbon lightly around the plant.
+- Remember which plant to collect seed from by tying a ribbon lightly around the plant.

 Some Flowers To Collect Seed From

 - Bachelor’s Button